bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

  - The fact that the hierarchy is not optimally stored in memory is still an issue, and all hiearchy traversals require heavy random access into memory.
- - Updates are still not immediately visible and deferred until the next command buffer flushes.
+ - Updates are still not immediately visible within a stage and deferred until the next command buffer flush.
  - Hierarchy updates are now single threaded.
  - Some potential implementations of this hierarchy requires normal ECS commands to be aware of the hierarchy.
 Using `EntityCommands::remove` to remove `Children` or `Parent` will break the invariants of the system without some hooks to enforce the invariants on removal.
+This is partially mitigatable via documentation until hooks or relations lands.

 ## Rationale and alternatives
 The primary goal of this proposal is to get rid of the hierarchy maintenance